odpi/egeria-docs/site/snippets/tasks/task-starting-omag-server.md

 Sun Jun 11 21:19:15 BST 2023 myMetadataServer Startup OMRS-AUDIT-0041 The enterprise OMRS connector for the Data Manager OMAS has started
 Sun Jun 11 21:19:15 BST 2023 myMetadataServer Startup OMAS-DATA-MANAGER-0001 The Data Manager Open Metadata Access Service (OMAS) is initializing a new server instance
 Sun Jun 11 21:19:15 BST 2023 myMetadataServer Startup OMAS-DATA-MANAGER-0004 The Data Manager Open Metadata Access Service (OMAS) has initialized a new instance for server myMetadataServer
-Sun Jun 11 21:19:15 BST 2023 myMetadataServer Startup OMRS-AUDIT-0040 An enterprise OMRS connector has been created for the Subject Area OMAS
-Sun Jun 11 21:19:15 BST 2023 myMetadataServer Startup OMRS-AUDIT-0041 The enterprise OMRS connector for the Subject Area OMAS has started
-Sun Jun 11 21:19:15 BST 2023 myMetadataServer Startup OMAS-SUBJECT_AREA-0001 The Subject Area Open Metadata Access Service (OMAS) is initializing a new server instance
-Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMAS-SUBJECT_AREA-0003 The Subject Area Open Metadata Access Service (OMAS) has initialized a new instance for server myMetadataServer
-Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMRS-AUDIT-0040 An enterprise OMRS connector has been created for the Glossary View OMAS
-Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMRS-AUDIT-0041 The enterprise OMRS connector for the Glossary View OMAS has started
-Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMAS-GLOSSARY-VIEW-0001 The Glossary View Open Metadata Access Service (OMAS) is initializing a new server instance
-Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMAS-GLOSSARY-VIEW-0002 The Glossary View Open Metadata Access Service (OMAS) has initialized a new instance for server myMetadataServer
 Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMRS-AUDIT-0040 An enterprise OMRS connector has been created for the Design Model OMAS
 Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMRS-AUDIT-0041 The enterprise OMRS connector for the Design Model OMAS has started
 Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMAS-DESIGN-MODEL-0001 The Design Model Open Metadata Access Service (OMAS) is initializing a new server instance
 Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMAS-DESIGN-MODEL-0003 The Design Model Open Metadata Access Service (OMAS) has initialized a new instance for server myMetadataServer
-Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMRS-AUDIT-0040 An enterprise OMRS connector has been created for the Security Officer OMAS
-Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMRS-AUDIT-0041 The enterprise OMRS connector for the Security Officer OMAS has started
-Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMAS-SECURITY-OFFICER-0001 The Security Officer Open Metadata Access Service (OMAS) is initializing
-Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMAG-ADMIN-0209 The Security Officer OMAS Open Metadata Access Service (OMAS) is registering a listener with the enterprise OMRS Topic for server myMetadataServer
 Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMAS-SECURITY-OFFICER-0003 The Security Officer Open Metadata Access Service (OMAS) has initialized a new instance for server myMetadataServer
 Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMRS-AUDIT-0040 An enterprise OMRS connector has been created for the Asset Manager OMAS
 Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMRS-AUDIT-0041 The enterprise OMRS connector for the Asset Manager OMAS has started